Strength and conditioning for swimmers have become an increasingly popular matter in the modern world of competitive swimming.

 You may also want to consider reading my article on how to create a weight lifting program for swimmers.

-Deciding what muscle groups swimmers should train.
+What muscle groups swimmers should train.

 The first step in becoming stronger and creating a strength and conditioning program for swimmers would be to look at the most important muscle groups involved in competitive swimming.